Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_02.md

 We replaced the hard-coded party list with the [NgFor](https://angular.io/docs/js/latest/api/directives/NgFor-class.html) directive and two Angular expressions:

-* The `*ng-for="party of parties"` attribute in the `li` tag is an Angular repeater directive.
+* The `*ng-for="#party of parties"` attribute in the `li` tag is an Angular repeater directive.
 The repeater tells Angular to create a `li` element for each party in the list using the `li` tag as the template.
 * The expressions wrapped in double-curly-braces ( `{{dstache}}party.name}}` and `{{dstache}}party.description}}` ) will be replaced by the value of the expressions.

 To get this to work, we'll have to import NgFor and tell Angular 2 we are using it in the template.